-Port Community Systems (PCS) are not only required for regulatory compliance but are now integral to becoming a competitive port for the future.
-PCS is a trade logistics single window interoperable with information systems from shipping lines, terminal operators, freight forwarders, customs brokers, multimodal transport operators, port and maritime authorities, customs management systems, government agencies and a multitude of other operators in a seaport community
+Port Community System (PCS) is not only required for regulatory compliance but is now integral to becoming a competitive port for the future.
+PCS is a trade logistics single window interoperable with information systems from shipping lines, terminal operators, freight forwarders, customs brokers, multimodal transport operators, port and maritime authorities, customs management system, government agencies and a multitude of other operators in a seaport community

 No obligation discussion about our Port Community Systems consultancy services